Dear Person Book Club: From Here to Eternity: Traveling the World to Find the Good Death

 By Jamie Passaro • January 29, 2018

-I’m obsessed these days with the funerary practices that exist in a small town in South-Central Colorado.
-Thanks to the mortician Caitlin Doughty, who reported and wrote the provocative book From Here to Eternity: Traveling the World to Find the Good Death, I understand that Crestone, CO, is the only city in the United States where it’s legal to have a funeral pyre available to the community (though she explains that there is one other private pyre at a Buddhist center in Northern Colorado).
+I’m obsessed these days with the funerary practices in a small town in south-central Colorado.
+Thanks to the mortician Caitlin Doughty, who reported and wrote the provocative book From Here to Eternity: Traveling the World to Find the Good Death, I understand that Crestone, Colorado, is the only city in the United States where it’s legal to have a funeral pyre available to the community (though she explains that there is one other private pyre at a Buddhist center in northern Colorado).
 Doughty traveled to Crestone to observe an outdoor cremation.
-By her accounts, it was a beautiful ceremony.
+By her account, it was a beautiful ceremony.
 The body was wrapped in a coral-colored shroud and laid on a metal grate atop two parallel slabs of white concrete.
-Mourners stepped up one by one to lay a juniper bough on the body–all under a bright blue Colorado sky.
+Mourners stepped up one-by-one to lay a juniper bough on the body—all under a bright blue Colorado sky.

 Unfortunately, the Crestone pyre ceremony is available to Crestone residents only.
 Reading about it, I was struck by the beauty and simplicity of the ceremony and wondered why more cities don’t offer outdoor cremations.
 Doughty writes that it comes down to money.
 Another neat fact about the Crestone ceremony: it cost only $500.
 Contrast that with the average American funeral, which costs $8,000-$10,000, not counting a burial plot or cemetery costs.

 Our discomfort with death feels evident even in talking with people about obituaries.
-And yet, unless you’re immortal, it’s something we will all deal with at some point, either for a loved one or in planning your own death care.
+Some go quiet at just the mention of the work I do; some change the subject immediately.
+And yet, unless you’re immortal, it’s something we all will confront at some point, either for a loved one or in planning your own death care.
 Feeling squeamish?
 That’s okay.
 At least you’re here on this website.
 You read to the end of this blog post.
 Like Doughty writes, showing up for this, it’s an important first step.